-We use our model of dust polarized emission to analyze \Planck\ data.
-We extend the power spectra analysis presented by \citet{Ritacco2023} to our model framework by measuring the total variance of residual maps at the map level.
-The \srolltwo\ version of the \Planck\ data is introduced in Sect.~\ref{subsec-Planck_data}, and its associated simulations used to debias our estimations in Sect.~\ref{subsec:debias}.
+We applied our dust polarized emission model to analyze \Planck\ data.
+We extend the power-spectrum analysis presented by \citet{Ritacco2023} to our model framework by measuring the total variance of the residual maps at the map level.
+The \srolltwo\ version of the \Planck\ data is introduced in Sect.~\ref{subsec-Planck_data}, and its associated simulations, used to debias our estimations, are described in Sect.~\ref{subsec:debias}.
 In the subsequent sections, we present the mean complex polarized SED in Sect.~\ref{subsec:Mean_SED_Planck} and test our model predictions in Sect.~\ref{sec:checks}.